ybhavesh-0915/Flip-The-Card-JS/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE)

 ---